-TST and the University of Toronto deliver academic programs through an in-person learning environment.
-All students should therefore plan to attend on-campus activities in-person in order to successfully complete their program/degree unless: (i) students have been approved by the home college to participate in off-campus activities (such as study through a Letter of Permission or practicum), or (ii) the handbook entry for a program/degree explicitly states that no in-person activities are required.
+TST and the University of Toronto deliver academic programs through an in-person, and where approved, hybrid learning environments.
+All students should therefore plan to attend on-campus activities in-person as defined by the approved delivery modality of the program in which they are registered, in order to successfully complete their program/degree unless: (i) students have been approved by the home college to participate in off-campus activities (such as study through a Letter of Permission or practicum), or (ii) the handbook entry for a program/degree explicitly states that approved remote activities are permitted.